Tax limits

 As you can see, this definition of Adjusted Income means those with taxable income below £260,000 may be affected if the value of their pension savings takes the total to more than £260,000.

 However, only those with ‘Threshold Income’ (another HMRC term that describes taxable income ignoring the increase in value of pension benefits) above £200,000 will be affected.
-Anyone with ‘Threshold Income’ below £200,000 will be unaffected and will retain their Annual Allowance of £60,000.
+Anyone with ‘Threshold Income’ below £200,000 will be unaffected and will retain their AA of £60,000.

 Tax years 2016/17 – 2019/20